jameshanlon/cheese/cheese/pages/2021-09-26-grant-funding-update.md

 article:
 date: 2021-09-26
-title: An update on out new grant funding
+title: An update on our new grant funding
 author: Mike Andrews
 image: images/energy-for-tomorrow-logo.png